jthubert10/Crowdfunding_ETL/README.md

 Members: Leah Nash 💎 Sandra Braun 💎 Jared Hubert 💎 Veronica Ostapowich 💎

 ## Overview
 In this project we built an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
 Once the data was transformed, we created four CSV files and used the CSV file data to create an ERD and a table schema.
-The final CSV file data was uploaded into a Postgres database.
+The final CSV file data was uploaded into a PostgreSQL database.
 These are the tasks completed for this project:

     Create the Category and Subcategory DataFrames
     Create the Campaign DataFrame